 This post contains affiliate links.
 Purchasing through them helps support this blog.
-This post may also contain items gifted for consideration.
+This post also contains items gifted for consideration.
 As always, all opinions are my own.

 One of the things I was nervous about when I went back to work a few months ago didn’t have anything to do with daycare, or with work itself.

 It was packing my pump bag.
 I wanted to make sure I was prepared for every situation and had everything I needed to make pumping at work as easy as I could.
 I’m pretty happy with the supplies I have stashed in my bag, so I wanted to share in case you’re trying to pack your pump bag too!

 My bag.
 I swear by my Sarah Wells Abby bag.
 It’s the first one I got, and still my favorite.
 Sarah Wells bags are really well made and I love the navy stripes on mine.
 The handles are real leather, and it comes with two insulated pockets – one on each side of the bag.
 I keep my pump in one side and store my milk in the other, which eliminates the need for a separate cooler for my milk.
 The bag itself is really roomy and fits everything I need.
 I also have the Kelly bag in greige, and love that this one can be turned into a backpack!
 See the bottom of this post for a discount on my bag!

 My Spectra S1 pump.
 While my insurance covered the S2 under my plan, I paid to upgrade to the S1 and it’s been worth every penny.
 Last time I had a Medela and hated it, so I knew I wanted a different brand this time.
 A lot of research led me to the Spectra and I’m so happy with it.
 It’s comfortable, has different settings for speed and vacuum, and the S1 is rechargeable, which allows me to pump anywhere.
 It has been essential in keeping my supply up this time around.